trevonhouston03/trevonhouston03/README.md

 The languages I currently know are Java and JavaScript.
 I am currently learning C and Python.

+## Learning Goals
+My current learning goal is to deepen my understanding of coding.

 <!--
 **trevonhouston03/trevonhouston03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.